-6. Maintenance and Repair

-- a.
-To the maximum extent practical there shall be no farther seaward expansion of structural shoreline protection facilities as a result of repair or maintenance activities. - b.
+- 6. Maintenance and repair of shoreline protection - a.
+To the maximum extent practical there shall be no farther seaward expansion of structural shoreline protection facilities as a result of repair or maintenance activities The maintenance or repair of shoreline protection shall not extend beyond one (1) foot seaward of the existing toe of the structure.
+In most cases, expansion of the shoreline protection structure beyond one (1) foot seaward of the existing toe and one (1) foot vertical above the existing or shoreline protection elevation will be considered new construction. - b.
 Maintenance and repair of existing structural shoreline protection facilities shall be the minimum that is required to maintain the functional viability or structural integrity.
 In the case of riprap revetments, the addition of limited quantities of riprap armor stone to existing damaged revetments may be allowed as a maintenance activity provided that no impact to coastal resources or lateral access results.
 All maintenance shall be in accordance with the policies and standards of the Coastal Resources Management Program. - c.
-All maintenance and repair activities shall minimize any adverse impact to water quality such as disturbance of sediments. - d.
-All applicable standards for earthwork (Section 300.2.) shall be met for repair or maintenance activities. - e.
-Maintenance and repair activities do not normally require plans and designs to be certified by a registered professional engineer.
+In the case of shoreline protection that has undulating horizontal sections, the sections may be straightened in order to reduce erosion from the concentration of wave energy, provided the repair and maintenance of the structure is in accordance with § 1.3.1(G)(6)(a) of this Part. - d.
+It is required that seawalls eligible for maintenance and that require replacement, pursuant to § 1.3.1(N) of this Part, be replaced with a riprap revetment, hybrid shoreline protection or nonstructural shoreline protection.
+Approved replacement shoreline protection shall begin at the existing toe of the seawall (no farther seaward) and extend landward. - ee.
+All maintenance and repair activities shall minimize any adverse impact to water quality such as disturbance of sediments. - df.
+All applicable standards for earthwork (Section 300.2)in § 1.3.1(B) of this Part shall be met for repair or maintenance activities. - eg. In low energy environments, all Mmaintenance and repair activities do not normally require plans and designs to be certified by a registered professional engineer.
 However, at the Council's discretion applicants for maintenance or repair activities may be required to submit plans certified by a registered professional engineer.
-In some cases the Executive Director may waive this requirement if the application is for a minor project. - H. Energy-related activities and structures (formerly § 300.8) - 1.
-Definitions (All definitions moved to § 1.1.2 of this Part) - a.
-Energy related activities include all operations and structures involved in power generation and petroleum processing, transfer, and storage on a shoreline feature or its contiguous area or within tidal waters.
+In some cases the Executive Director may waive this requirement if the application is for a minor project. plans for shoreline protection shall be to scale, show property boundaries at the shoreline, provide a reasonable depiction of the mean high water mark and all coastal features, including the shoreline protection structure to be repaired.
+The plans must also provide an accurate depiction of the work proposed to include a plan view with cross-sections.
+In certain cases the CRMC Executive Director may require the submission of plans certified by a RI-registered professional engineer.